echipachenko/elegoo_neptune_4_plus/README.md

 **17-10-2025**
 - Bring back  EI as default input shaper - it actually has better results on various prints (even if klipper recommend zv or mzv)
 - Reduce square_corner_velocity to 8
+- Change probe matrix back to 6x6 - no sense to have more
+- Changed samples_result to average instead of median - average gives better results with 3 samples
+- Changed bed fading to 1-10mm (fade_start and fade_end)

 **13-10-2025**
 - Increase idle timeout